 Platelets are a type of blood cell involved in blood clotting.
 When you cut yourself or damage a blood vessel, the platelets fill up the hole, forming a platelet plug.
 Clotting factors (proteins in the blood) then bind everything together while the area heals.

 Platelets are made in the bone marrow (the spongy centre of some bones).
-They develop from huge cells in the bone marrow called ‘megakaryocytes’.
-Usually platelets stay in the bloodstream for about 10 days before they are removed by the spleen.
+They usually stay in the bloodstream for about 10 days before they are removed by the spleen.
 The bone marrow works all the time to make new platelets.
 It works harder if platelets are needed to stop bleeding somewhere in your body.

 If you have a low number of platelets, it is harder for you to form a blood clot.
-This means you may bleed for longer if you cut yourself.
-You may also bruise more easily than normal.
+This means you might bleed for longer than usual if you cut yourself.
+You might also bruise more easily than normal.

 - lymphoma in the bone marrow

 - some lymphoma treatments

 - platelets collecting in an enlarged spleen (splenomegaly)

 - platelets being destroyed by an antibody that attacks them (immune thrombocytopenia).

 If lymphoma cells are in the bone marrow, they take up space that is normally used to make healthy blood cells.
 This can lower the number of platelets your bone marrow makes, so you develop thrombocytopenia.